 Elephant Crisis Fund

 The Elephant Crisis Fund (ECF) is a joint initiative of Save the Elephants and the Wildlife Conservation Network.
 It was set up in partnership with the Leonardo DiCaprio Foundation in 2013.
 The ECF funds the best ideas and most urgent actions by highly vetted conservation organizations working to safeguard the future of elephants.
 100% of every donation goes straight to the field, with zero overhead.
-To date, the ECF has supported 309 projects from 88 organisations across 40 countries.
+The ECF has supported over 309 projects from 88 organisations across 40 countries.
 The Elephant Crisis Fund has inspired donations to date of $27.2M in seven years.
 The ECF will not stop its support of these effective programs until it has ended the ivory crisis and ensured elephants are no longer under threat.